acend/cilium-basics-training/content/en/docs/06/_index.md

 and we see, both applications can connect to the `backend` application.

-Until now ingress and egress policy enforcement is still disabled on all of our pods because no network policy has been imported yet selecting any of the pods.
+Until now ingress and egress policy enforcement are still disabled on all of our pods because no network policy has been imported yet selecting any of the pods.
 Let us change this.

 ## Task {{% param sectionnumber %}}.3: Disallow traffic with a Network Policy